rust-lang/mdBook/README.md

 of a book in order to validate links or run tests.
 Some existing renderers are:

 - `html` - the built-in renderer which will generate a HTML version of the book
+- `markdown` - the built-in renderer (disabled by default) which will run preprocessors then output the resulting Markdown.
+Useful for debugging preprocessors.
 - [`linkcheck`] - a backend which will check that all links are valid
 - [`epub`] - an experimental EPUB generator